thecode/ha-rpi_gpio/README.md

 ## Switch

 The `gpiod` switch platform allows you to control the GPIOs of your device.
+To ensure consistence over restarts the `persistent` flag should be set.

 ### Options